CITY SERVICES AND OPERATIONS

 In accordance with Phase 1 of the Governor’s Re-Opening Florida plan, the City of Satellite Beach is re-opening most of our Recreation Facilities.
 Please see the facilities, dates and times that include safety guidelines on future operations.

-ATHLETIC FIELDS, including baseball fields, soccer fields and football field will reopen from dawn to dusk on Tuesday, May 5, 2020 with limitations.
-Parking for these facilities will re-open for practices and exercise only and MUST be limited to groups of people of 10 or less.
+ATHLETIC FIELDS, including baseball fields, soccer fields and football field are open from dawn to dusk with limitations.
+Parking for these facilities are open for practices and exercise only and MUST be limited to groups of people of 10 or less.
 Individuals should use best practices for hygiene, such as not touching faces, frequent hand washing, and hand sanitizer use.
 Restroom facilities at any athletic fields will be available and staff will be present at these facilities to ensure social distancing measures are being followed.

-THE SB SKATEPARK will reopen from 9:00 a.m. to 5:00 p.m. on Wednesday, May 6, 2020 with limitations.
+SB SKATEPARK is open from 12:00 p.m. to 8:00 p.m., Monday through Friday and 9:00 a.m. to 8:00 p.m. on Saturday and Sunday.
 No more than 20 skaters allowed inside the skate park at a time.
 Skaters should keep 6 feet from each other at all times and should not loiter within the park.
 Loitering near the park or near the hut will be prohibited and if these measures are not respected, the City may have to re-close the facility.
 Use best practices for hygiene, such as not touching faces, frequent hand washing, and hand sanitizer use.
 Staff will be present at the facility to ensure social distancing measures are being followed.

-The SB DOG PARK will reopen from 7:30 a.m. to 7:30 p.m. on Wednesday, May 6, 2020 with limitations.
+DOG PARK is open from 7:30 a.m. to 11:00 a.m. and 4:00 p.m. to 7:30 p.m., Monday through Friday and 7:30 a.m. to 7:30 p.m., Saturday and Sunday.
 Groups of 10 people or less are allowed at the large dog park and groups of 10 people or less are allowed at the small dog park at a time.
 Use best practices for hygiene, such as not touching faces, frequent hand washing, and hand sanitizer use.
 Staff will be present at the facility to ensure social distancing measures are being followed.

-SB TENNIS COURTS AND RACKETBALL COURTS will reopen from 8:00 a.m. to 1:00 p.m. and then 4:00 p.m. to 8:00 p.m. on Friday, May 8, 2020 with limitations.
-All games will be limited to single players.
+SB TENNIS COURTS AND RACKETBALL COURTS is open every day from 7:30 a.m. to 11:00 a.m. and 4:00 p.m. to 8:00 p.m.
+Single and double play is allowed.
 It is required to make reservations for games, please call the Tennis attendant at the Tennis Hut at 321-773-3313.
 Restroom facilities at the Tennis Courts and Racquetball Courts will be available and staff will be present at these facilities to ensure social distancing measures are being followed.
 Use best practices for hygiene, such as not touching faces, frequent hand washing, and hand sanitizer use.

-The Recreation Department will be taking limited reservations for PELICAN BEACH PAVILIONS for an anticipated opening of May 15, 2020.
-Please call 773-6458 for reservations and is limited at this time to groups of 10 people or less.
+PELICAN BEACH PAVILIONS The park is now open, please call 773-6458 for reservations.
+At this time all reservations are for groups of 50 people or less.
 This is subject to change if Brevard County or surrounding counties experiences an increase COVID-19 positivity rate.

-The playground equipment at Cinnamon Park, Olsen Field, the Sports Park, and the DeSoto Park will remain CLOSED, but the exercise equipment at DeSoto Park will reopen on Saturday, May 9, 2020.
-Groups of 10 people or less with the understanding that our staff can only sanitize this equipment every evening and that residents should take precautions for their own safety.
-These precautions should include using hand sanitizer before and after every use and wiping down equipment with sanitizer wipes.
+The playground equipment at Cinnamon Park, Olsen Field, the Sports Park, DeSoto Park and Pelican Beach Park are open.
+Please maintain groups of 10 people or less.
+Residents should take precautions for their own safety, including using hand sanitizer before and after every use and wiping down equipment with sanitizer wipes.
 Please do not use this equipment if you feel uncomfortable.
 If you choose to use this equipment, please understand that there are inherent risks in doing so.

 Please note that the CDC recommendations for recreation are to visit parks and facilities NEAR YOUR HOME, and that the Governor’s Order still requires people to travel for ONLY essential needs as stated in the ORDER.
 These facilities should ONLY be accessed by beachside residents.
 Thank you for assisting us in the soft opening of these facilities and please help us by abiding by these rules and keeping our residents safe.